pavanbhargav21/OutSource/README.md

 Objective

+The Employee Shift Screen is a web application designed to simplify shift management for managers.
+It enables managers to assign, view, and modify shift timings for employees under their supervision, ensuring efficient workforce management for a week.

+Features

+1. View Active Employees:

+Upon login, managers can see a list of all active employees working under them for the current week.

+2. Common Shift Assignment:

+A "Common Shift" option allows managers to assign a uniform start and end time for all employees for the entire week.

+Managers can quickly update shift timings for all employees without handling individual schedules initially.

+3. Individual Day and Employee Modifications:

+Managers can later select any individual employee or specific day to modify the start and end times as needed.

+This ensures flexibility to accommodate individual requirements.

+4. Save Shift Timings:

+Once the manager is satisfied with the schedule, they can save the shift timings for the selected week.

+5. Department-Level Filters:

+Managers can apply filters to manage shifts by department.

+They can choose to filter by a single department or multiple departments to view and assign shifts efficiently.

+6. Customizable and Adaptable:

+The system supports individual adjustments even after assigning common shifts, ensuring accuracy and alignment with specific employee or department needs.

+Data Management

+All shift timings entered or modified are securely saved to an Azure database, ensuring data safety, integrity, and accessibility for future reference or audit.
+This setup facilitates centralized management and enhances overall efficiency.

+Objective

 The Employee Shift Screen is a web application that allows managers to assign, view, and update weekly shift timings for their employees.
 It provides a streamlined way to manage and adjust employee schedules effectively.